EXPLORE THIS STORY

 DOMINANT ANGLE

-Paris denounces the absence of multilateral framework and weighs its position between Atlantic loyalty and international law
+Paris denounces the absence of multilateral framework and calculates its position between Atlantic loyalty and international law

 Dominant angle identified — does not reflect unanimity of this country’s media